greycodee/tmcmd/README.md

 tmcmd is a powerful terminal tool designed to enhance your productivity by providing AI-powered command recommendations.
 With a simple and intuitive interface, you can easily obtain suggestions for commands based on your input, streamlining your workflow and saving valuable time.

+> Note: The accuracy of the recommended commands is related to the strength of the model, the stronger the model, the more accurate the recommended commands are.

 ## Features

 - **Flexible Configuration**: Customize the tool to suit your needs by modifying the default command provider directly from the configuration file.